Terms and Conditions for Providers Registered for the Creative Kids program

 1.1 The following definitions apply to these Terms and Conditions:

-c.
-Creative Kids program means the program administered by the Agency involving the provision of Vouchers, registration of Registered Providers and Registered Activities and payment for redeemed Vouchers in accordance with these Terms and Conditions and the Creative Kids Recipient Terms and Conditions
+b.
+Creative Kids program means the program administered by the Agency involving the provision of Vouchers, registration of Providers and Approved Programs, and payment for redeemed Vouchers in accordance with these Terms and Conditions and the Creative Kids Recipient Terms and Conditions

 e.
 Eligibility Criteria means the eligibility criteria under clause 3

 h.
-Voucher means a voucher issued by the Agency to an Eligible Applicant that can be used to pay for an amount charged by a Registered Provider for the child named on the Voucher participating in an Approved Activity
+Voucher means a voucher issued by the Agency to an Eligible Child that can be used to pay for an amount charged by a Registered Provider for the Child named on the Voucher participating in an Approved Program

 2.1 These Terms and Conditions apply to applications for registration as a Registered Provider and the acceptance and redemption of Vouchers by Registered Providers under the Creative Kids program.
 By submitting an application to become a Registered Provider, you agree to be bound by these Terms and Conditions.